gnikonorov/remote-marshall/README.md

 2. --remove_host

    Remove a host from the list of _marshalled hosts_.
-This menas that this script will no longer send ssh commands to the host.
+This means that this script will no longer send ssh commands to the host.

 3. --display_config